GCSEBiology

 Master GCSE Biology Inheritance using simple revision notes, key facts and practice questions — all generated by AI for your exam.

 Inheritance is the process by which genetic information is passed from parents to their offspring.
-It determines the traits and characteristics that an organism inherits, such as eye color or height.
+It determines traits such as eye color, height, and many other characteristics.
+Understanding inheritance helps us learn how traits are inherited and how genetic variation occurs.

 Key Concepts